 Our Winter Institute took place on three consecutive Saturdays beginning on the MLK Weekend, January 18, then January 25 and ended February 1, 2020.
 We are pleased to have certified 21 educators!

-In response to the emotional and physical violence that has become pervasive in society, NSRI conducted an innovative initiative that will address the urgent need to create more peaceful and inclusive classroom and school environments.
-The Nonviolent Schools Summer Institute was attended by educators who are interested in learning practical strategies to transform the climate and culture of their schools.
+In response to the emotional and physical violence that has become pervasive in society, and the need for educators to learn Nonviolence strategies to address these conflicts, NSRI conducted an innovative initiative that will address the urgent need to create more peaceful and inclusive classroom and school environments.
+The Nonviolent Schools Summer Institute was attended by educators who were interested in learning practical strategies to transform the climate and culture of their schools.
 The event was held at the University of Rhode Island Kingston campus.

 LOOK FOR MORE INFORMATION ABOUT OUR WINTER INSTITUTE 2020 COMING SOON!